victormeloasm/AESCrypt/README.md

 ## Overview

-**AESCrypt v3.0** is a command-line and GUI-based tool designed for the encryption and decryption of files and folders.
+**AESCrypt v3.5 Argon** is a command-line and GUI-based tool designed for the encryption and decryption of files and folders.
 It leverages the Argon2 algorithm for secure password hashing and AES-256 for robust encryption.
-With a focus on security and ease of use, AESCrypt v2.0 provides a streamlined solution for protecting your sensitive information.
+With a focus on security and ease of use, AESCrypt v3.5 Argon provides a streamlined solution for protecting your sensitive information.

 ## Features